-Define earthquake as a sudden slipping or movement of a portion of the Earth's crust or plates, caused by a sudden release of stresses.
+An earthquake is a sudden slipping or movement of a portion of the Earth's crust or plates, caused by a sudden release of stresses.
 Earthquake epicenters are usually less than 25 miles below the Earth's surface and are accompanied and followed by a series of vibrations.
 Earthquakes occur without any obvious warning.